a

 My Alpenhof | Holidays in the middle of the orchard

-Name and contact of the controller in accordance with Article 4 para.
+Name and contact of the Data Controller pursuant to Article 4 para.
 7 GDPR

 Company: Alpenhof*** Landhotel & Restaurant – Josef Schmid